flowerinthenight/clockbound-ffi-go/README.md

 $ [sudo] cp target/release/libclockbound.so /usr/lib/
 ```

-Usage looks something like this.
-You also need to have a C compiler for `CGO`.
+Usage looks something like this (you need to have a C compiler for `CGO`):

 ```go
 import (